Tarmil/FSharp.SystemTextJson/docs/Customizing.md

 * a field's JSON value is `null` or the field is unspecified;
 * that field's type isn't an explicitly nullable F# type (like `option`, `voption` and `Skippable`).

-With `allowNullFields = true`, such a null field is also allowed if the field's type is a class.
+With the option `AllowNullFields`, such a null field is also allowed if the field's type is a class.

 ```fsharp
 type Point() =